Mohammad I. Aslam

 David Swanson is an author, activist, journalist, and radio host.
 He is director of WorldBeyondWar.org and campaign coordinator for RootsAction.org.
 Swanson’s books include War Is A Lie.
 He blogs at DavidSwanson.org and WarIsACrime.org.
 He hosts Talk Nation Radio and is a 2015 Nobel Peace Prize nominee.
 Follow him on Twitter @davidcnswanson and Facebook.
 Read articles by David Swanson.

 Shahid R. Siddiqi

 [Editor’s Note: Mr. Siddiqi passed away on February 23, 2011.
-His biography remains on this page in honor of his memory.]
+His biography remains on this page to honor his memory and important contributions to FPJ.]